yuanqing/vim-basics/README.md

 $ fg
 ```

-This will bring us back to our Vim session, and all is well with the world.
+This will bring us back to Vim, and all is well with the world.

 (Explanation: Pressing `<Ctrl>` + `z` [places the currently-running program in the background](http://en.wikibooks.org/wiki/A_Quick_Introduction_to_Unix/Job_Control#Controlling_Jobs_in_Unix).
 Here, the currently-running program is Vim.
 The `fg` program simply brings the most recent &ldquo;backgrounded&rdquo; program back to the foreground.)